One of my favorite high-school teachers owned a MR2—she caused somewhat of a stir when she showed up in it the first time.

-A small sports car (almost six inches shorter than a 2015 Honda Fit) with an angular wedge body, the MR2 became available for the 1985 model year, entering a market that already included the Bertone (formally Fiat) X1/9 and the Pontiac Fiero.
+A small sports car (about fourteen inches shorter than a 2019 Toyota 86 hatchback coupe) with an angular wedge body, the MR2 became available for the 1985 model year, entering a market that already included the Bertone (formally Fiat) X1/9 and the Pontiac Fiero.
 MR2s got really good reviews from the likes of Motor Trend (winning “Import Car of the Year”), Road & Track, and, later, Automobile—who famously compared it to a Ferrari 308 and found the MR2 to be the winner.

-The MR2’s engine was the 16-valve 1.6 liter 4A-GE fuel injected double overhead cam inline four, with 112 bhp.
-Paired with the standard five-speed manual transmission (a four-speed automatic transmission was optional) in the 2,350 pound “Mister Two,” this engine was good for 0-60 in under 9 seconds and a top speed of about 120 mph.
-Mileage was very good: 27 city/32 highway by the standards of the day (23/29 by modern standards).
+The MR2’s engine was the 16-valve 1.6 liter/97 ci 4A-GE fuel injected double overhead cam inline four, with 112 bhp.
+Paired with the standard five-speed manual transmission (a four-speed automatic transmission was optional) in the 2,350-pound “Mister Two,” this engine was good for 0-60 in under 9 seconds and a top speed of about 120 mph.
+Mileage was impressive: 27 city/32 highway by the standards of the day (23/29 by modern standards).
 With a 10.8-gallon fuel tank, an MR2 owner could expect a range of 250 to 285 miles with a 10% fuel reserve.

-Standard equipment in the $10,999 car (about $24,300 in 2014 dollars) included power disc brakes and 14-inch alloy wheels on 185/60R14 tires.
-Inside, automatic climate control, power side mirrors, tinted glass, a leather-wrapped tilt steering wheel, and an AM/FM stereo radio were included in an interior that was considered roomy for the MR2’s size.
+Standard equipment in the $10,999 car (about $26,300 in 2019 dollars or about what a 2019 Toyota 86 costs) included rack-and-pinion steering, power disc brakes with ventilated front rotors, and 185/60R14 steel-belted radial blackwall tires (a size still readily available) on 14-inch alloy wheels.
+Inside, automatic climate control, power side mirrors, tinted glass, a leather-wrapped tilt steering wheel, and an AM/FM stereo radio were included in an interior that many considered roomy for the MR2’s size.

 Options available for the 1985 MR2 included air conditioning ($840), a moonroof ($300), cruise control ($185), power windows and locks ($305), and an AM/FM stereo radio with cassette ($365).

-Make mine the same red as that high school teacher owned, please.
+Make mine the same Super Red II as that high school teacher owned, please.